Mondido/MondidoWooCommerce/README.md

 The subscription service does NOT require WooCommerce Subscriptions, and are free of any additional costs.

 ## Changelog
+2016-08-10
+- Version 3.2
+- Refactored [] to array() (seems like you like old PHP versions huh?)
+- Fix for handling wrong API passwords

 2016-08-08
 - Version 3.1
 - Icons in checkout